-Born in 1972 at the hands of Gerlad Genta, four years before Patek Philippe's Nautilus, theRoyal Oak Ref.
+Born in 1972 by the hand of Gerlad Genta, four years before Patek Philippe's Nautilus, the Royal Oak ref.
 5402 was a disruptive watch.
 It was not only the most expensive steel watch ever made, but a watch that defined a new genre, that of the luxury sports watch with integrated bracelet.
-The Audemars Piguet 15202 is the modern reference on whose shoulders rests the legacy of the first Royal and was presented in 2012, replacing the previous references 15202, exclusively boutique with the only blue dial to celebrate the 40th anniversary of the Royal Oak, which is why it is just nicknamed "Anniversary".
+The Audemars Piguet 15202 is the modern reference on whose shoulders the legacy of the first Royal rests and was presented in 2012, replacing the previous references 15202, in an exclusive boutique with only the blue dial to celebrate the 40th anniversary of the Royal Oak. which is why it is nicknamed "Anniversary".